oneminutesoup/Computer-lip-vision-constructor/README.md

 ## Files/Folders

-- `writeup.pdf`: a detailed documentation of my entire project.

 - `/data_collection/collect.py`: This script is used to collect the data for training the speech recognition model.
 It records audio clips of people speaking the different commands and saves them to a directory.

 - `/demo/predict_live.py`: This script can be used to test my trained speech recognition model in a live demo.
 It uses similar logic from the data collection script by collecting frames, feeding it into the model, and then displays the predicted command.